alexyingchen/accessguide/content/contentcreators.md

 ### C4.
 Provide audio descriptions of video
 > Can you do me a favor and tell me what's happening in the movie?

-Provide [audio descriptions](glossary link) of video that’s pre-recorded (like movies) that fully describe visuals and actions to people blind or visually impaired.
+Provide [audio descriptions](glossary link) of pre-recorded video (like movies) that describe visuals and actions to people blind or visually impaired.
 Embed the audio description between character dialogue.

 **Disabilities**: visual
 **WCAG number + conformance**: 1.2.3 A, 1.2.5 AA, 1.2.7 AAA